 Sunday Kind of Love

 Sunday Kind of Love is a monthly open mic and reading series that features emerging and established poets from the Washington, DC area and around the nation.
-Hosted by Rasha Abdulhadi, the July event features Danielle Badra and Steven Leyva!
+The event is hosted by Rasha Abdulhadi.
 An open mic segment will follow the readings.
 Co-sponsored by Split This Rock and Busboys and Poets.

 Date: 3rd Sunday of Every Month